 The transactions, themselves, involved a small percentage of Hermès shares that were sold to the public under the watch of the now-late Jean-Louis Dumas, who served as Hermès’ CEO from 1978 to 2006.
 In order to finance the expansion of Hermes’ reach beyond France and bring its now-$10,000+ Birkin and Kelly bags to a global audience, Dumas engineered a structure that allowed Hermès to sell a percentage of its shares while still maintaining majority ownership.

-That 4.9 percent stake was far from random, of course.
+That 4.9 percent stake was far from random.
 According to French securities laws, companies are only required to disclose when they take more than 5 percent of another company's capital, and to clarify their intentions once that stake reaches 10 percent.
 At just 4.9 percent, LVMH was in the clear.

 To further obscure its tracks, “LVMH disguised its identity by having banks in Luxembourg and Panama purchase the shares on their behalf.
 It then paid the banks in cash, in order to avoid discovery.
 Its identity — and mounting dominance — went undetected,” according to business consulting firm, Creaghan McConnell Group.

-However, LVMH’s June 2010 stock swaps with subsidiaries – which brought LVMH’s stake in Hermès to an accumulated 14.2 percent – would certainly require disclosure.
-So, on October 23 (four months late, according to the AMF), Arnault made his phone call to a then-cycling Thomas and the international media would declare the news shortly thereafter: “LVMH Takes Minority Stake in Hermès.”
+However, LVMH’s June 2010 stock swaps with subsidiaries – which brought LVMH’s stake in Hermès to an accumulated 14.2 percent – would require disclosure.
+So, on the morning of October 23 (four months late, according to the AMF), Mr. Arnault made his phone call to a then-cycling Thomas and the international media would declare the news shortly thereafter: “LVMH Takes Minority Stake in Hermès.”

 Seventy-two hours later, LVMH made headlines again.
-The empire that Arnault built revealed by way of a markedly short press release that in addition to its 14.2 percent stake in Hermès, a sudden conversion of cash equity swaps into shares upped its stake to “a total of 18,017,246 Hermès International shares, representing 17.1 percent of its capital.”
+The empire that Arnault built revealed – by way of a markedly short press release – that in addition to its 14.2 percent stake in Hermès, a sudden conversion of cash equity swaps into shares upped its stake to “a total of 18,017,246 Hermès International shares, representing 17.1 percent of its capital.”

-LVMH’s then-Vice President Pierre Godé attempted to drive home this point with a statement of his own, saying: “It would be folly on our part to hamper the success of this great brand.
+LVMH’s then-Vice President Pierre Godé attempted to drive home this point with a statement of his own, saying, “It would be folly on our part to hamper the success of this great brand.
 LVMH has no intention of aggressively taking control of Hermès.
 I make the wish that these artificial, sterile and groundless quarrels stop.”

-Still yet, the group took the opportunity to set the record straight regarding its stake-building methods of choice, asserting that it had “scrupulously respected the rules” in its acquisitions.
+Still yet, LVMH took the opportunity to set the record straight regarding its stake-building methods of choice, asserting that it had “scrupulously respected the rules” in its acquisitions.